sandboxie-plus/sandboxie-docs/Content/SandboxieKnownConflicts.md

 Problem: Autodelete feature no longer works on Microsoft Edge.

-Solution: Microsoft Edge was updated with a new setting (under System) called "Start up boost", which is enabled by default.
-It prevents Edge from fully shutting down, so we suggest to disable the option.
+Solution: Microsoft Edge was updated with a new setting (under System) called "Startup boost", which is enabled by default.
+It prevents Edge from fully shutting down, so we suggest to disable the option or install [v1.1.2 / 5.56.2](https://github.com/sandboxie-plus/Sandboxie/releases/tag/v1.1.2) or newer versions which include the fix.

 ### Steam games